f5devcentral/f5-digital-customer-engagement-center/README.md

-# F5 Digital Customer Experience Repository
+# F5 Digital Customer Engagement Center Repository
-F5 Digital Experience Code Repository
+F5 Digital Engagement Center Code Repository

 ## Overview
-This project will be utilized to demo and provide reuseable configurations for our Digital Experience labs and roadshows
+This project will be utilized to demo and provide reuseable configurations for F5 Digital Engagement Center labs and roadshows

 ## Getting Started
 N/A

 ## Installation
 Outline the requirements and steps to install this project.

 ## Usage
 Outline how the user can use your project and the various features the project offers.

 ## Development
 Outline any requirements to setup a development environment if someone would like to contribute.
 You may also link to another file for this information.

 ## Support
 For support, please open a GitHub issue.
 Note, the code in this repository is community supported and is not supported by F5 Networks.
 For a complete list of supported projects please reference [SUPPORT.md](SUPPORT.md).